vechain-labs/README/README.md

 ## Phase #1

 During this phase we fork the Uniswap-v2 and make a basic DEX on VeChain.
+Developers are welcomed to **utilize** this organization's open source code to deploye their own DEXs.

 - `uni-v2`: Uniswap-v2 style DEX fork.
 - `vvet`: WETH style VET escrow contract.
 - `swap`: Deploy tools.
-- `vexchange-interface`: Web based interface for the DEX.
+- `vexchange-interface`: Web based interface by Kenneth.
 - Other commandline tools to help interfacing with DEX.

-Note: Although `Vexchange-v2` will be the first to receive Uniswap-v2 fork as source code.
-However other developers are also welcome to **utilize** this organization's open source code to deploye their own DEXs.

 ## Phase #2 (Plan)